 Five magazines, speed loaders, or moon clips are recommended for each stage.
 If you lack these, you’ll need help from others in your squad to load the magazines, speedloaders, or moon clips that you do have…between each string.

 You’ll find the matches at the Lower Ranges of The Gopher Flats Sportsman’s Club.
 These are the first set of ranges, on the right-hand side of the access road.
 Enter the gate and park between the pistol berms and the registration area.
 If you reach the card-key gate at the end of the access road, you’ve passed the Lower Ranges.
-Sorry, entry to the property beyond the card-key gate is prohibited, even if the gate is unlocked.
-Parking for the matches is limited to the fenced area within the Lower Ranges and the adjacent overflow parking area.
+Sorry, parking on the property beyond the card-key gate is not allowed, even if the gate is unlocked.
+Parking for the matches is available in the fenced area within the Lower Ranges and in the overflow parking area just outside the gates of the Lower Ranges.
 Please do not park along the access road.

 Match Schedule, Start Time, Fees and Parking

-- Matches are on the Second Sunday of every month.
+- Matches are on the Fourth Saturday of every month.
 As with any outdoor event, matches can be canceled due to inclement weather.
 Always check here or our Facebook page for the latest match information.

 - Matches start at 8:00am, but you may Register for the match between 8:00am – 10:30am.